tobihagemann/THLabel/README.md

 - `THLabel.h`
 - `THLabel.m`

-You can create THLabels programmatically, or create them in Interface Builder by dragging an ordinary UILabel into your view and setting its class to THLabel.
+You can create THLabels programmatically, or create them in Interface Builder by dragging an ordinary UILabel into your view and setting its *Custom Class* to THLabel.

 ## Properties